 Our top bedroom picks

-Daikin Cora FTXV25U (2.5kW, ~$1,299 installed) — Our overall bedroom pick.
+Daikin Cora FTXV25U (2.5kW, ~$1,299 installed via specialist retailer) — The benchmark bedroom pick if you want a single quoted transaction (unit + installer + warranty registration in one go).
 19 dB indoor noise on low fan (quieter than a whisper), 5.5-star cooling efficiency, 5.0-star heating efficiency, and Daikin's reliable Smart inverter that modulates output to hold temperature without short-cycling.
 Five-year parts-and-labour warranty.
 Wi-Fi optional via Daikin's BRP adapter.
-The bedroom split you can buy and forget.
+Sold via Bing Lee, Harvey Norman, Appliances Online, and The Good Guys — but not as a buy-box on Amazon AU.
+The bedroom split you can buy and forget if you don't mind paying for the convenience bundle.

-Mitsubishi Electric MSZ-LN25 (2.5kW, ~$1,799 installed) — The premium bedroom pick.
+Mitsubishi Electric MSZ-LN25 (2.5kW, ~$1,799 installed via specialist retailer) — The premium bedroom pick.
 19 dB indoor noise, dual-barrier hybrid filter that genuinely reduces dust and allergens, plasma-cluster air purification, and the best-in-class fit-and-finish on the indoor unit (often specified in architect-designed builds).
-Expensive for a bedroom but meaningfully quieter and better-looking than the competition.
+Specialist-retailer pathway only.
+Expensive for a bedroom but meaningfully quieter and better-looking than the competition — worth the premium for apartment bedrooms where quietness is critical.

-Fujitsu Lifestyle ASTH24 (2.5kW, ~$1,099 installed) — Best value bedroom pick.
+Fujitsu Lifestyle ASTH24 (2.5kW, ~$1,099 installed via specialist retailer) — Best value tier-1 bedroom pick.
 20 dB indoor noise, 4.5-star efficiency, a simple feature set, and Fujitsu's strong reputation for reliability.
 Smaller 4-year warranty (shorter than Daikin's 5-year) but rarely needed.
+Specialist-retailer pathway only.
 Ideal for second bedrooms, guest rooms, and home offices where premium quiet isn't critical.

 Best Split System for Living Rooms (5.0 to 7.1kW)